-The intentionality of group facilitation in delivering learning modules and cultivate group dialogues; and
+Intentionality of group facilitation in delivering learning modules and cultivate group dialogues; and

 Development of specific context-based applications of trauma-informed capacity building for community facilitation, leadership and organizations.

-Support leadership development for practitioners by giving them key training in the basic principles of trauma awareness, stress, and healing, thus increasing their level of resilience and reducing the impact of trauma and compounded stress in the work they do;
+Support leadership development for practitioners by giving them key training in the basic principles of trauma awareness, stress and healing, thus increasing their level of resilience and reducing the impact of trauma and compounded stress in the work they do;

-Assess organizations, programs, projects, and interventions on the level of trauma-informed approaches in design, implementation, monitoring, and evaluation;
+Assess organizations, programs, projects, and interventions on the level of trauma-informed approaches in design, implementation, monitoring and evaluation;

-Through this foundation, decrease domestic and community violence, and increase communities’ capacities to engage in meaningful dialogue, peacebuilding, and development activities.
+Through this foundation, decrease domestic and community violence, and increase communities’ capacities to engage in meaningful dialogue, peace building and development activities.

 The WebR framework supports people to enter deep conversations about grievances, injustices and their current or perceived inabilities to change the future of their lives, and their social interactions within and beyond their communities.
 The framework focuses on relationships and builds on existing community strengths.